Know someone looking for a job? Come to the Tulsa World Career Fair

-Tulsa World Media Company has partnered with Oklahoma Employment Security Commission and Green Country Workforce.
-With a booth, you’ll get in front of more than 1,000 job seekers.
+Tulsa World Media Co. has partnered with the Oklahoma Employment Security Commission and Green Country Workforce.
+Employers will be set up at booths to get in front of more than 1,000 job seekers.

-This event will be Thursday, Sept.
-9, from 10 a.m. to 4 p.m.
-It is free and open to the public.

 “For years, Tulsa World Media Co. has hosted Tulsa’s largest career fair,” said Bernie Heller, Tulsa World Media Co. president.
 “By providing a space where companies with positions can connect with job seekers, everyone wins.”